networknt/light-rest-4j/docs/content/tutorial/discovery.md

 ### API C

 Although API C is not calling any other APIs, it needs to register itself to consul so that API A can discovery it from the same consul registry.
+Let's create service.yml

 service.yml